Want your coffee to actually taste strong—not just hot and dark?

 Double-brewed coffee is the perfect way to start the day if you need a boost of caffeine.

-Using freshly roasted coffee beans for more flavor
+5. Use freshly roasted whole beans for more flavor

 Making strong coffee at home isn’t as hard as you might think.

-If you’re a fan of extra-bold brews, you probably already know that most pre-ground coffee is too weak to stand up to freshly ground coffee.
+If you’re a fan of extra-bold brews, you probably already know that most pre-ground coffee is too weak to compete with freshly ground coffee.

 You’ll need to grind your beans at home to make the best strong coffee.